Saturday, July 02, 2016

-I received an email from a dear friend, Trina, whose precious daughter is getting married.
-(Amy is now happily married by the time this goes to air).
+I received an email from a friend, Trina, whose daughter is getting married.
+(Her daughter is now happily married by the time this goes to air).
 She wrote and asked me for help with her speech for the reception.

 Trina wrote, '(Wendy), as you know she is the most gorgeous of blessings and treasures to me I want to speak from the heart about my love and gratefulness for such a gift as a daughter that she is but I don’t want it to be a sobby dribble'.